ranjithpmankada/machine-test-1/README.md

 $ git clone git@github.com:ranjithpmankada/machine-test-1.git

 # Access the project folder in your terminal
-$ cd README-template
+$ cd machine-test-1

 # Install the dependencies
-$ npm
+$ npm -i

 # Run the application in development mode
-$ npm start
+$ npm run dev

-# The application will open on the port: 3000 - go to http://localhost:3000
+# The application will open on the port: 3000 - go to http://localhost:5173

 ```